 Happy Easter, Mouse! by Laura Numeroff

-Happy Easter, Mouse is done in a different style than the other books in the If You Give... series.
-In this story Mouse is trying to figure out who is leaving Easter eggs around the house.
+Happy Easter, Mouse is done in a different style than the other books in the If You Give… series.
+In this story, Mouse is trying to figure out who is leaving Easter eggs around the house.
 This story focuses on colors and numbers which makes it a great Easter story for toddlers and preschoolers.

 Happy Easter, Biscuit! by Alyssa Satin Capucilli

 It’s Biscuit’s first Easter and he’s looking for his Easter eggs.
-This lift a flap book is a fun way for younger preschoolers to interact with the story and help Biscuit find all the eggs.
+This lift-a-flap book is a fun way for younger preschoolers to interact with the story and help Biscuit find all the eggs.

 Happy Easter, Curious George by Margret and H.A.
 Rey

-George and the man with the yellow hat enjoy Easter activities at a park.
+Curious George is one of those beloved characters preschoolers love.
+In this adventure, Curious George and the man with the yellow hat enjoy Easter activities at a park.
 George is having a wonderful time until he sees the man ‘losing’ all his eggs.
 He quickly tries to help him collect them all again and finds all the eggs before any of the children can.
 The children are good sports about the situation and in the end George helps the man hide all the eggs again so the children can find them.

 Be sure to check out more spring activities for preschoolers: